flood-io/element/packages/docs/docs/guides/script.md

 By returning one of these instructions, the test will change its course:

 - `RecoverWith.RETRY`: Retry the previous step again.
-Element will only do this to `recoveryTries` count.
+Element will only do this to `recoveryTries` count, which takes `1` as the default value.
+You can apply a general value for the whole test by putting this option within the `TestSettings`, or even override this value for a specific step by putting it into the recovery step as in the code snippet below.
-- `RecoverWith.CONTINUE`: COntinue to the next step.
+- `RecoverWith.CONTINUE`: Continue to the next step.
 This is the default behaviour.
 - `RecoverWith.RESTART`: Exit this loop and restart the test at the beginning, resetting the browser in the process.

 ```ts title="my-test.perf.ts"